The theatre is alive in Berea and there is ample opportunity to catch a show with multiple venues and production companies.

-5.Spotlight Acting School – This tuition-based performing arts school opened in 2004 and has maintained a goal to never turn a student away due to financial resources.
-Full tuition is kept very low and the school provides financial aid to those in need through its fundraising efforts.
-Every student is accepted and an audition is held for each production.
-The audition process is used as a measurement tool by the directors to help track a students progress in the program.
-Every student is cast in a show, but specific roles are granted through the audition process.
+An open audition is held for each production.
+The audition process is used as a measurement tool to track students progress in the program, but every single student that auditions, is cast.
+Specific roles are granted through the audition process.
 The school has three different age groups that work on shows designed to be appropriately challenging and entertaining.

 5. The Bluegrass Players – This acting troupe is dedicated to providing top Broadway-quality productions at the Spotlight Playhouse.
 The monthly productions range from intriguing mysteries, hilarious comedies, engaging dramas, and even horror.
 Not all productions are recommended for young audiences, so be sure to read the directors notes on each production before bringing the family.
 For a completely unique experience be sure to see the Bluegrass Players original show, Dracula: The New World.
 Produced each season in October, this adventure takes place in Appalachia and puts a whole new twist on a well-known story.